lgblgblgb/xemu/README.md

   and 2K colour SRAM mode, "C64-style" "CPU port".

-* Some kind of DMA stuff, only copy/fill not with special bits though (redirect to IO etc)
+* Some kind of DMA stuff, only copy/fill not with special bits though (redirect to IO etc).
+However DMA works with stopping the CPU, so it's not quite the same as with a real hardware, I guess ...

 * 128K ROM / 128K RAM, no RAM expansion

-* FDC does not work yet
+* FDC does not work yet (work-in-progress)

 * VIC3 code is horrible, it merely emulates a *fixed* rendering (all in once per frames!) with fixed memory configuration known to be used by C65 (or C64, in C64 mode).
 Nothing other is emulated, ie graphical modes, multicolour, sprites, bitplanes, DAT, hardware character attributes, etc, nothing.
-Though, VIC3 pallette registers are emulated, not the "ROM palette" though.
+Though, VIC3 pallette registers are emulated.

+* No emulation for the SIDs, UART, REC (Ram Expansion Controller)

+* CIA emulation (for real, part of 4510 and not even full CIAs from some aspects) is quite lame.
+Though it seems enough for keyboard and periodic IRQ generating in C64 mode at least

+* Keyboard is not fully implemented (not the extra keys like TAB - it seems it's handled by - surprisingly - by the UART part ...), and some mapping problems (ie, position based mapping for US host machine layout, some keys are still missing, I was lazy ...).

 First "milestone" is already here, it can "boot" to BASIC, though :)